boltzmann-brain/FlareToSphinx/README.md

 ## Parent Nodes without Content

 Flare projects allow for parent nodes in the TOC that have no content themselves, but that when expanded, contain child topics. `parse_toc.py` currently does not have a foolproof way of handling such nodes.
-For parent nodes with content, the it relies on the `Link` attribute in the `.fltoc` file.
+For parent nodes with content, it relies on the `Link` attribute in the `.fltoc` file.
 Contentless parent nodes do not have this attribute, so `parse_toc.py` relies on the `Title` attribute for these nodes, and writes the `.rst` files corresponding to these nodes directly under the "Contents" folder.
 However, for reasons I haven't had time to understand yet, some contentless nodes fail to be replicated correctly this way.

 At present, `parse_toc.py` also prints to the console the titles of contentless parent nodes, so that you can have a list of them, manually check which ones aren't converted by the script, and manually convert them yourselves.
 If you do not have any contentless parent nodes in your project (i.e. if all `TocEntry` elements in your `.fltoc` file have the `Link` attribute), there is no need for manual conversion.